-Diseased supraspinatus tendons were collected from male and female patients undergoing sub-acromial decompression surgery (biopsies collected from n=6) or surgical debridement of a supraspinatus tendon tear (n=9) [18]atients were aged between 44 and 75 years (mean, 55±18.3 years).
+Diseased supraspinatus tendons were collected from male and female patients undergoing sub-acromial decompression surgery (biopsies collected from n=6) or surgical debridement of a supraspinatus tendon tear (n=9).
+Tendon tear sizes were classified as small (≤1 cm), medium (>1 and ≤3 cm), large (>3 and ≤5 cm) and massive (>5 cm in anterior-posterior length) [18].
+Patients with diseased supraspinatus tendons were aged between 44 and 75 years (mean, 55±18.3 years).
 BMI for the diseased tendon patient group was not significantly different to that of the healthy group (27.8 ±1.2).
 Torn tendons were collected under research ethics from the Oxford Musculoskeletal Biobank (09/H0606/11).
 Biopsies were also taken from patients between 2-4 years after undergoing sub-acromial decompression surgery, in whom pain had resolved completely (n=6) or pain persisted (n=5).
 Post-treatment biopsies were collected via percutaneous ultrasound-guided biopsy under local anesthesia.
 The biopsy specimen was taken using a trucut needle 5-10 mm posterior to the anterior edge of the supraspinatus tendon.
 This validated biopsy technique is described in detail elsewhere [19].
 Exclusion criteria for all patients in this study included previous shoulder surgery, other shoulder pathology or acute trauma, rheumatoid arthritis and systemic inflammatory disease.

 For cell experiments, healthy hamstring tendons were collected from 10 male and female patients undergoing surgical reconstruction of their anterior cruciate ligament.
 All patients were aged between 18 and 48 years (mean, 25.5 ± 11 years).
+BMI from the healthy hamstring tendon patient group was 24.9 (± 2.1) and was not significantly different to that of the diseased patient group.
 Hamstring tendons were collected under research ethics from the Oxford Musculoskeletal Biobank (09/H0606/11).
 Hamstring tendons were immediately placed in Dulbecco’s minimum essential medium (DMEM)/F12 (Lonza) and processed in tissue culture to isolate tendon derived stromal cells.

 Processing of tendon samples

 Immunohistochemistry and immunofluorescence.
 Healthy and diseased supraspinatus tendons were immersed in 10% buffered formalin for 0.5 mm/hour.
 After fixation, tendons were processed using a Leica ASP300S tissue processor and embedded in paraffin wax.
 Tissues were sectioned at 4 m using a rotary RM2135 microtome (Leica Microsystems Ltd.) onto adhesive glass slides and baked at 60°C for 30 min and 37°C for 60 min.

-[20]
+Histological assessment of healthy and diseased supraspinatus tendons

+Histological assessment of tendons collected from the study cohort was performed on hematoxylin and eosin–stained sections using the Bonar scoring system (0 to 12) that evaluates tissue structure [20].
+Healthy supraspinatus tendons exhibited a more normal tissue architecture (median, 2; interquartile range, 1 to 2) compared to tendinopathic (median, 7; interquartile range, 6 to 8) and torn supraspinatus tendons (median, 10; interquartile range, 8.25 to 10).

 Gene expression.
 Samples of healthy subscapularis and diseased supraspinatus tendons were immediately snap-frozen in liquid nitrogen and stored at −80°C until RNA extraction.